Johnston Burkhardt

 • Criminal Expungements

 Johnston Burkhardt joined Sternberg, Naccari & White in 2021.
-His diverse practice focuses on real estate litigation and transactions, family law litigation and mediation, successions and estate planning, and general litigation.
+His diverse practice focuses on general litigation, family law litigation and mediation, and successions and estate planning.
 Johnston is also a real estate title attorney and works closely with the firm’s associated title company, Quality Title.
 Johnston is a Child Custody and Visitation Mediator, and he is listed on the LSBA Alternative Dispute Resolution Section's Mediator Registry.

 A lifelong New Orleanian, Johnston’s interest in the law began when he was selected in high school for the Louisiana State Bar Association student internship program.
 He graduated from Louisiana State University with a Bachelor of Science in General Business, and then obtained his Juris Doctor and Graduate Diploma in Comparative Law from the Louisiana State University Paul M. Hebert Law Center, where he served as Senior Articles Editor for the Journal of Energy Law and Resources, Volume VII.